Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 AI Controls Professional Workbook

-All 11 Tier 1 tabs plus new Evidence Tracker (Tab 12) with completion dashboard and Regulatory Update Log (Tab 13).
+All 11 Starter tabs plus new Evidence Tracker (Tab 12) with completion dashboard and Regulatory Update Log (Tab 13).
 Gap Analysis enhanced with Remediation Status and Evidence Attached columns.
 106-row cross-framework controls matrix.

 Policies & Procedures